Hot springs, high peaks and Montana’s wide open spaces dominate this tour from Seattle to Glacier and Yellowstone national parks and back.

 Discover Montana’s spectacular culture as you explore the fun university town of Missoula and other authentic towns like Bigfork and Kalispell en route to Glacier National Park.
 Head southeast from the park to small towns like Havre and then Great Falls for a primer on renowned artist C.M.
 Russell.
 Then visit Bozeman before entering Yellowstone in Gardiner.

-Exit the park via West Yellowstone, Mont., a town lined with restaurants and attractions.
+Exit the park via West Yellowstone, Montana, a town lined with restaurants and attractions.
 In Big Sky, you’ll find adrenaline-filled activities.
 Farther north, you’ll discover boom-and-bust stories in the historic towns of Virginia City, Nevada City and Butte.
 From Butte, hit the road to relax in Philipsburg’s quaint, lively downtown.
+Then head back to Seattle via Hells Canyon.

 Road Trip Map